 Young’s next flight to space would see him travel to low-Earth orbit as the commander of the first space shuttle mission, STS-1 in April of 1981.
 Perhaps one of NASA’s most daring test flights, STS-1, had ejection seats that he and the mission’s pilot, Robert Crippen, would have used in the event of an ascent anomaly.
 Young noted that the use of these seats – would have had them travel through the Shuttle’s fiery plume.
 Thankfully, the use of the seats wasn’t necessary.
 On orbit review of the Orbital Maneuvering System (OMS) pods highlighted another issue – missing thermal protection tiles.
 Columbia managed to survive reentering Earth’s atmosphere on that mission and the Shuttle Era began.

 Young would travel once more to space, as the commander of STS-9 in 1983.
-Flown on Challenger, STS-9 was the first flight of a Spacelab module.
+Flown on Columbia, STS-9 was the first flight of a Spacelab module.
 Even with his sixth flight under his belt, Young was always working to further U.S. achievements in space and was poised to command STS-61-J, which would have seen the deployment of the Hubble Space Telescope on that mission.
 However, with the loss of Space Shuttle Challenger in January of 1986, NASA’s schedule, along with crew assignments was altered.

 On Dec.
 7, 2004, Young announced that he was retiring from NASA, leaving the agency after 42 years of service at the end of that month (he was 74 at the time).
 Young’s loyalty to the agency was unparalleled, with him attending the Monday Morning Meeting at the Astronaut Office at NASA’s Johnson Space Center for several years after his retirement.